Du Runsheng: Education and early career

 Du was born Du De (杜德) on July 18, 1913 in Yangyi Village of Taigu County, Shanxi province, during the dawn of the Republic of China.
 He was accepted to Taiyuan National Normal College in 1929 and he entered Beijing Normal University in 1934.
 In 1935 he was detained by the Beiyang government for taking part in anti-government movement.

 Military campaign in north China

-He joined the Communist Party of China in 1936.
+He joined the Chinese Communist Party (CCP) in 1936.
 That same year, he served as chief captain of the Vanguard of National Liberation and head of its propaganda department.
 During the Second Sino-Japanese War, he served in various administrative and political roles Taihang Mountain border.
 He participated in the Huai-Hai Campaign during the Chinese Civil War.
-He served successively as secretary-general of Central Plains Bureau of the CPC Central Committee, secretary-general of Central China Bureau of the CPC Central Committee, and party boss of CPC Henan-Anhui-Jiangsu Committee.
+He served successively as secretary-general of Central Plains Bureau of the CCP Central Committee, secretary-general of Central China Bureau of the CCP Central Committee, and party boss of CCP Henan-Anhui-Jiangsu Committee.

 Land reform

-Du was one of the Party's foremost rural experts and served an important role in China's land reform movement.
+Du was one of the CCP's foremost rural experts and served an important role in China's land reform movement.
 According to Du, settling accounts through the land reform movement focused on mobilizing peasants to: